dart-archive/polymer-dart-patterns/web/basics/using_a_computed_property/README.md

----
-layout: default
-title: "Using a Computed Property"
+# Using a Computed Property
-description: xxx
----

-# {{ page.title }}

 This example shows how to to bind to a property that is computed based on other property values.